-3. Add a Moss Wall
+3. Add An Indoor Moss Wall

 This indoor gardening idea doesn’t need much natural light–in fact, it doesn’t like even direct sunlight at all, and what’s more: it doesn’t need watering, fertilising, or pruning.
 Incredibly, it comes ready to install on any surface.
 What is this amazing product?
 MossTile, from Benetti Stone.
 The tiles provide a virtually maintenance-free vertical garden that is as dense as you like–the design possibilities are endless.

 4. Hang out with Herbs

 Take one unused shoe holder, add some soil and some seedlings, and hang in the kitchen near a sunny spot to ensure you have fresh herbs, sprouts and even lettuces all throughout the year.
 Burlap and cotton materials work well–ensure the fabric can breathe to avoid root rot, and don’t overwater to avoid mould from forming on the fabric.